Open Course: Embedding human rights legal duties in mental health inpatient care

-We are thrilled to be re-running this open course, aimed at senior mental health practitioners working with the Mental Health Act, the main piece of legislation covering the assessment, treatment and rights of people experiencing mental distress in England and Wales.
+We are pleased to be re-running this online open course, designed for senior mental health practitioners working with the Mental Health Act, the main piece of legislation covering the assessment, treatment and rights of people experiencing mental distress in England and Wales.

 BIHR is a leading provider of human rights capacity-building support in the UK.
 We have decades of experience training staff across health and social care services to feel confident in their understanding of the Human Rights Act and to increase their ability and accountability to uphold people’s rights in practice.